Stage 16 - Dartford Station to Shoreham Station (11.4 miles)

 In the Domesday Book of 1086 Darenth is recorded has having 59 households and thus described as "very large".

 The path soon becomes enclosed in on both sides and leads to a flight of steps (at 3 miles).
-Climb the steps and then follow the path as it turns right, eventually leading to the corner of a large field.
+Climb the steps and then follow the path as it turns right, and leads to the corner of a large field.
 Stay straight on along the bottom (RHS) edge of the field.

 To the left the field climbs upwards to

-At the far bottom edge of the field follow the path through a wood, with the river once again to the right for a short distance.
-The path emerges from the wood into a car park in the corner of a large field.
+The path eventually goes through a wood, with the river once again to the right.
+Then emerges from the wood into an isolated park area in the corner of a large field.

 On the left, running along the edge of the field, is a